SpartaYoshi/SE_betandruin2022/v2-JavaFX/doc/readMe/README.md

 + Remove a Bet Use Case:
-  To implement this use case, as mentioned in the one above, we needed to have a list of bets in each user and result, which will represent the bets the current user has made.
+  To implement this use case, as mentioned in the one above, we needed to have a list of bets in each User and Result, which will represent the bets the current user has made.
 So taking into account which bet we want to remove and all the bets the user has, we fill the table.
-Now the system has to be able to remove the bet from the users list, and also, the system must refound the concrete amount of many placed in that bet in the user bank account.
-However, if the list does not contain that bet, the system will show an error message.
+Now the system has to be able to remove the bet from the users list, the Result list and delete that Bet from the database.
+Also, the system must refound the concrete amount of money placed in that bet into the current user.
+If no bet was selected, the system will show an error message.

++ General issues: Apart from that, and as mentioned above, we think we have spend a lot of hours into this project especially because conflicts appeared when pulling / pushing or merging.
+In one occasion some changes were lost, so we had to implement them again.
+  Finally, another issue that we have spend a lot of time in was the remove Bet.
+Here we were trying to remove the Bet before removing it from the Result list, so the Bet was never removed and all its attributes were null

 + **Final Note**:
 To login as an administrator, we have created a new User.[*username*: **"juanan"**, *password*: **"hello"**]
     Because of that, the databaseMode at the beginning is as *initialize*.
 Once that user has been created, the mode can be changed to *open* again.